norse-blue/php-creatable-objects/docs/index.md

 layout: default
 title: Home
 nav_order: 1
-description: PHP Creatable Objects is a PHP library that autowires a creation method to a reserved constructor.
+description: PHP Creatable Objects is a PHP library that auto-wires an object's create method to its constructor regardless of visibility.
 permalink: /
 ---